Rotorua Branch: History

 The line was partially constructed by the Thames Valley and Rotorua Railway Company.
 The company began planning of the line from 1877, following the passing of the District Railways Act 1877.
 Construction of the Rotorua line did not begin until after its survey, from 1881.
 The survey took 12 months to find a suitable route to Rotorua over the Mamaku Ranges.

+In 1882, the Tauranga East Coast and Hot Lakes District Railway was formed to build a railway line from Tauranga to Rotorua.
+The company failed to raise sufficient capital and folded some time after.

-The company only ever completed the section between Morrinsville and Tīrau (called Oxford at that time), and this opened on 8 March 1886.
+The Thames Valley and Rotorua Railway company only ever completed the section between Morrinsville and Tīrau (called Oxford at that time), and this opened on 8 March 1886.
 The Government took over its operations in 1886.
 From this time onwards, PWD undertook construction of the line, letting it in a series of contracts from March 1887, Daniel Fallon's Ngātira (12.41 km) and Kaponga (Mamaku) (17.08 km) contracts being first, then John Maclean and Sons to Tārukenga (7.83 km), the line there being opened on 24 November 1893.
 The line from Tārukenga to Rotorua (14.05 km) was begun by Stewart and Hunter in 1887.
 The section to Lichfield on what is now the Kinleith Branch line was opened just before the Mount Tarawera eruption (21 June 1886).
 The line to Rotorua was opened by Prime Minister, Richard Seddon, on Saturday 8 December 1894.

 In 1879 George Vesey Stewart and others proposed a railway between Tauranga and Rotorua, but this did not eventuate.

 The Rotorua line in its original form was a mainline which ran from Morrinsville through to Rotorua.
 With the opening of the Kaimai Tunnel in 1978, the section of line between Morrinsville and Waharoa became part of the East Coast Main Trunk line between Hamilton and Kawerau, whilst the section of line between Waharoa and Kinleith became the Kinleith Branch line.
 The section of line between Putāruru and Rotorua becoming the Rotorua Branch line.